cozis/Noja/README.md

 This project aims at being an interpreter design reference, therefore it optimizes for code quality and readability.
 That's not to mean that it won't be feature-complete.
 The end goal is to have a language you can do arbitrarily complex things in.

 ## Show me the code!
-Here's an example of a noja program taken from the example HTTP server in `examples/http_server/main.noja`
+Here's a juicy snippet of noja taken from the example HTTP server in `examples/http_server/main.noja`
 ```
 router->plug("/login", {
     GET: 'pages/login.html',